 The last 4 kilometers

-Pass by the parking place next to the barrier, turn left and follow the path that goes up and then turns right.
+After passing the parking area by the barrier, turn left and take the path that ascends and then veers right.

 This path runs somewhat parallel to the asphalt road but is elevated, offering great views.
 Initially, it's quite wide but narrows as it winds through local residents' yards.
 You'll encounter small wooden gates along the way.
 Go through these gates and ensure they're left in their original state, whether open or closed.
 Avoid climbing over fences to prevent damage and to maintain good relations with the locals.
 Always search for the proper gate entrance.